Interdisciplinary PhD course in Marine Sustainability

 The students will develop competence in integrated science and the ability to work with researchers from different disciplines.
 In addition, through guided interactions with stakeholders throughout the course, students will learn and experience ways of applying co-production and co-design techniques in their work.

-The course will be built on 10 lecturers (approximately 25 hours) around three integrated themes:
+The course will be built on 10 lecturers (approximately 25 hours) around three integrated themes (subject to change):

 Theme 1: The Ocean as a Life Support System